Pushing a Package to the Server

 The package name already exists, but you’re not an owner.

 Only package owners are permitted to push new versions of their packages.
 When a user pushes the first version of a package, they become its owner.
-In the future it will be possible to grant ownership to other users.
-Package names are case-insensitive.
+Additional owners can be added with the

 The package version already exists.